A Bayesian Nonparametric Stochastic Block Model for Directed Acyclic Graphs: Discussion

 \section{Discussion}

 In this article, we proposed a Bayesian nonparametric SBM for DAGs.
-Specifically, by conditioning on a latent topological ordering, the likelihood of the data (which is composed of directed edges) becomes that of an undirected graph, i.e. that of an upper diagonal adjecency matrix.
-The topological ordering is treated as an unknown parameter, endowed with a prior and inferred a posteriori within the MCMC sampler, using a modified Leap-and-Shift proposal.
-Moreover, the use of the PY process prior for the allocation vector $\Z[n]$ allows the model to infer the number of groups $K_n$ from the data.
-Moreover, a model selection step for the two regimes of the PY process can be included within the MCMC sampler.
-The model and sampler are applied successfully to two citation networks.
+By conditioning on a latent topological ordering, the likelihood of the data (which is composed of directed edges) becomes that of an upper diagonal adjacency matrix.
+The topological ordering is treated as an unknown parameter, endowed with a prior and inferred a posteriori within the MCMC sampler, using a modified leap-and-shift proposal, previously used for the ranking in the Mallows model by \cite{vscfa18}.
+The use of the PY process prior for the allocation vector $\Z[n]$ allows the model to infer the number of groups $K_n$ from the data.
+Moreover, a model selection step for the two regimes of the PY process (one in which the total number of blocks is finite and unknown, and another one in which it increases with the sample size) is incorporated in the MCMC sampler.

-The model can be generalized in different ways.
-For example, the model can be extended by introducing covariate information, such as the topic of each document or its publication year.
-This could be achieved by modelling the the degree correction factors with a covariate dependent distribution.
-Also, in terms of parametrisation, the two regimes of the PY process could be unified so that $\gamma$ and $\alpha$ become one parameter that can take a value between $-\infty$ and $1$.
-Its posterior density will directly imply which regime is preferred.
+The model can be generalised in different ways.
+For example, it can be extended by introducing covariate information, such as the keywords of each document or its publication year.
+This could be achieved by modelling the degree correction factors with a covariate dependent distribution.
+Also, in terms of parametrisation, the two regimes of the PY process could be unified so that $\gamma$ and $\alpha$ become one parameter that can take a value between $-\infty$ and $1$, with its posterior density directly implying which regime is preferred.
 The main obstacle to overcome here would be the sampling from the non-standard joint parameter space of $\theta$ and $\alpha$ across the two regimes.
 Another issue to be resolved is the inference of $k$, which is naturally highly correlated with $K_n$, under the finite regime.
-This is apparent in the parameter trace plots (in Online Supplementary Material) for the statistics citation network, while for the SNA citation network the model selection improves the mixing of $k$ in the MCMC.
+This is apparent in the parameter trace plots (in online Appendix D.3) for the statistics citation network, while for the SNA citation network the model selection improves the mixing of $k$ in the MCMC.
 Ideally $k$ is integrated out, but the computations required mean that this is feasible only under certain special cases.
 Such issue with $k$ remains to be resolved.